Julia Stone: 2010–present: Solo career

-Originally released in 2010, Julia's cover version of "You're the One That I Want" has been featured on UK and Irish TV channel, Sky's identification ad.
+Originally released in 2010, Julia's cover version of "You're the One That I Want" has been featured on UK and Irish TV channel Sky's identification ad.
 The track entered the UK iTunes charts after airing on the commercial.

-In 2015, Stone was featured on Jarryd James' single, "Regardless" that peaked at number 48 in Australia in August.
+In 2015, Stone was featured on Jarryd James' single "Regardless", which peaked at number 48 in Australia in August.

 In February 2020, Stone released a cover version of "Beds Are Burning".
 The song is the lead single from the collaborative album Songs for Australia, released on 5 March 2020.

 In July 2020, it was confirmed that Stone had signed with BMG Australia and on 31 October 2020, Stone announced that her third studio album, Sixty Summers, would be released on 30 April 2021.
-EiC In November 2021, Stone announced the release of a Christmas album titled Everything Is Christmas.
+In November 2021, Stone announced the release of a Christmas album titled Everything Is Christmas.
 In an accompanying statement, Stone said "Christmas music has always been such a beautiful and nostalgic part of my life.
 This is a record I've always wanted to make.
 It has been in me for so long."

+In March 2023, Stone featured on Peking Duk's Like a Version of Crowded House's single "Fall At Your Feet" with Dean Brady.
+The song reached number 64 on the Triple J Hottest 100 2023.